Instructions about Doctoral Studies at the Faculty of Technology

 Updating the plan

-Doctoral researchers can complete such courses at other Finnish universities that are not offered at the University of Turku.
-Completing a course at another university requires applying for the Flexible Study Right.
-The target university determines a way to apply for the flexible right to study.
+Doctoral researchers can complete courses at other universities in Turku.
+Completing a course at another university requires applying for the study right.

 Registering the completed course to the study register